Home > Blog > 5 Types of Pranayama: The Beginner’s Guide

 Over the years, scientists have discovered numerous benefits of Pranayama breathing.
 A study conducted in 2020 highlighted the positive impact of deep breathing on emotions and overall well-being.
 The deliberate inhalation through the nostrils, inducing a slow breathing pattern, triggers the parasympathetic nervous system which helps us recover from stress.
 Let's walk through some of the amazing benefits you can reap by practicing different types of Pranayama exercises:

 • Stress Reduction: Pranayama acts as a reliable stress-buster by activating the parasympathetic nervous system, triggering a calm and relaxed state.
-With each mindful breath, stress dissipates, paving the way for tranquility.
+With each mindful breath, stress dissipates, paving the way for tranquility, one of the most cherished benefits of pranayama.

 • Improved Lung Function: Pranayama exercises, such as deep diaphragmatic breathing, strengthen respiratory muscles and improve lung capacity.
-This, in turn, promotes better oxygen exchange, keeping our respiratory system in healthier shape.
+This, in turn, promotes better oxygen exchange, keeping our respiratory system in healthier shape, another valuable addition to the benefits of pranayama.

 • Emotional Balance: Our emotions can sometimes resemble a rollercoaster ride.
 Pranayama offers a stabilizing force.
 By regulating the breath, this practice harmonizes the fluctuations of emotions, promoting emotional resilience and balance.
-It's like an emotional reset button.
+It's like an emotional reset button, among the most praised benefits of pranayama.

 • Improved Sleep Quality: For those tossing and turning at night, Pranayama might be the remedy.
 The calming effects of mindful breathing prepare the body for rest, making it an excellent prelude to a restful night's sleep.
-Bid farewell to sleepless nights and embrace the gift of rejuvenating sleep.
+Bid farewell to sleepless nights and embrace the gift of rejuvenating sleep, thanks to the benefits of pranayama.

 Kapalbhati Pranayama

-Kapalbhati Pranayama, often referred to as the "Skull-Shining Breath," is a powerful and energizing breathing types of pranayama in the practice of yoga.
+Kapalbhati Pranayama, often referred to as the "Skull-Shining Breath," is a powerful and energizing breathing technique in the practice of yoga.
 The name "Kapalbhati" is derived from two Sanskrit words: "Kapal," meaning skull, and "Bhati," meaning shining or illuminating.
-Kapalbhati Pranayama is one of the most effective techniques that help detoxify the body and clear the energy channels.
+Kapalbhati Pranayama is one of the most effective types of pranayama that help detoxify the body and clear the energy channels.
 This technique involves a forceful and rhythmic exhalation through the nose, while the inhalation occurs naturally as the abdomen relaxes.
 Kapalbhati Pranayama is known for its invigorating effect, providing a burst of energy and revitalizing the entire system.
 The forceful exhalations help clear the respiratory passages, removing toxins and promoting overall respiratory health.
 The optimal time to practice Kapalbhati Pranayama is early morning (during sunrise) on an empty stomach.
 This is a beginner friendly pranayama, but people with high blood pressure, hernia, and heart conditions should consult with a qualified Yoga instructor before practicing.
+It is one of the types of pranayama known for building heat and stamina in the body.

 Here's How to do Kapalbhati Pranayama